HuabingWang-stack/Kernels-in-GPFA/README.md

 # Kernels in GPFA
-This repository contains a modified version of Elephant python package where 9 new kernel functions are developed onto, and 2 tutorials to explain the properties of latent trajectories extracted by GPFA with new kernels.
+This repository contains a modified version of Elephant python package where 9 new kernel functions are developed onto, and 2 tutorials to explain the properties of latent trajectories extracted by Gaussian Process Factor Analysis(GPFA) with new kernels.
 Original version of Elephant at [link](https://github.com/NeuralEnsemble/elephant).

 ## installation
-To install package, go to `elephant_gpfa_extended_kernels` directory and execute `pip install -e.` in command line.
+To install package, go to `elephant_gpfa_extker` directory and execute `pip install -e.` in command line.

 ## new features added to Elephant GPFA